JACK-COM/raphsducks/README.md

 ### Does this need React or Redux?
     Nope
 * Although it was inspired by using one, and learning patterns from the latter, this is _severely_ unrelated to both.
+* This was directly inspired by [Dan Abramov's egghead.io tutorial](https://egghead.io/courses/getting-started-with-redux "Getting started with Redux")
+* That said, _raphsducks_ is vanilla JS.

 ### Can I use this in React?
-    Probably
-* This project duplicates the core of a system that I _originally developed in a React application_.
-* The `Store/API` was always kept as vanilla JS for easy transfer between projects
+~~Probably~~
-* You can probably interact with it using the HOC/provider pattern:
+    Yes, using the HOC/provider pattern:
-    * Create a `WrapperComponent` to handle subscribing and unsubscribing from the `Store`
+1. Create a `WrapperComponent` to handle subscribing and unsubscribing from the `Store`
-    * `WrapperComponent` uses a `mapPropsToState` fn to copy the parts of `Store.getState()` that it cares about to its internal state
+2. `WrapperComponent` uses a `mapPropsToState` function to copy the parts of `Store.getState()` that it cares about to its internal state
-    * On update, `WrapperComponent` checks if the "interesting" parts of `Store.getState()` have changed
+3. On update, `WrapperComponent` checks if the "interesting" parts of `Store.getState()` have changed
-    * If so, `WrapperComponent` updates and supplies props to the wrapped component
+4. If so, `WrapperComponent` updates and supplies props to the wrapped component
+5. Export dependants as `WrapperComponent(MyDependantComponent, mapPropsToState)`

 ### Why not just use redux?
 * ~~Because _clearly_, Javascript needs MOAR solutions for solved problems.~~
 * Not everyone needs redux.
-* For the record, not everyone needs _raphsducks_, either
+Not everyone needs _raphsducks_, either
 * In fact, _not everyone needs state_.
 * ...You're right.
 Why _not_ just use redux?

 Redux does a good deal more than _raphsducks_'s humble collection of lines.
-Although I have never used it, I would likely recommend redux over this module if your application is complex enough.

 I wanted something lightweight with the pub/sub API, which would allow me to quickly extend an application's state without getting into fist-fights with multiple application files, so I built this.
 As with many modern JS offerings, I acknowledge that it _could be_ the result of thinking about a problem wrong: use at your discretion.